gptoys/AI-enhanced-Twitch-Chatbot/README.md

 Twitch messages have a character limit (approx. 500).
 If OpenAI's reply is too lengthy, the bot will divide the message.

 To prompt a GPT-3 completion, simply type !ai `<prompt>` in the Twitch chat.
+The bot will respond with a comp